esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/01-why-work-in-teams.md

 > ## Scrum team
 >
 > You might have heard of a _Scrum team_ that includes people with different roles.
-We will learn about it in the lesson [Introduction to Scrum](./03-scrum-intro.md).
+We will learn about it in the episode [Introduction to Scrum](./03-scrum-intro.md).
 {: .callout}